SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/manage-senders.md

 3. In the **Company** field, select the company to save the new contact in.
 You may search for a company by starting to type the company name and then select from the matches that appear.

-4. Enter the required information about the contact, e.g. name, email address and phone number, in the corresponding fields.
+4. Enter the required information about the contact, such as name, email address, and phone number.

 5. Click **OK**.
 The contact and their email address will be displayed on the **Contacts** section tab of the specified company card.